 Invests in offshore wind industry

-Beyond that, the bill says that when the state is selecting new projects, it must give more weight to bids that promise manufacturing investments, employment opportunities for low income and minority workers, supply contracts with minority and women-owned small businesses, job training opportunities, project labor agreements and other environmental and socioeconomic benefits.
+And speaking of the solicitation process, the law also says that when the state is selecting new projects, it must give more weight to bids that promise manufacturing investments, employment opportunities for low income and minority workers, supply contracts with minority and women-owned small businesses, job training opportunities, project labor agreements and other environmental and socioeconomic benefits.

-It would also change the solicitation process for offshore wind projects.
-No longer would the big investor-owed utilities like National Grid and Eversource help select winning bids.
-That power would now be solely in the hands of the Department of Energy Resources and an independent evaluator.
+What's more, the big investor-owed utilities like National Grid and Eversource will no longer play a role in helping to select winning bids.
+That power is now solely in the hands of the Department of Energy Resources and an independent evaluator.

-To help invest in the sustainable future of the offshore wind industry, the bill puts the Massachusetts Clean Energy Center in charge of making sure the state has the necessary infrastructure and training programs.
-To that end, the center would oversee the administration of new tax incentives, grants, loans, and other investment opportunities to help build a domestic supply chain, support new technologies and establish more job training programs.
+The law also puts the Massachusetts Clean Energy Center in charge of making sure the state has the necessary port infrastructure and job training programs.
+The center will also oversee the administration of new tax incentives, grants, loans, and other investment opportunities to help build a domestic supply chain, support new technologies and establish more job training programs.

-The bill also directs the Department of Elementary and Secondary Education to help schools across the state establish pilot programs for offshore wind job training.
-As part of this work, the department needs to track the number of low-income, English-language learners and students with disabilities who complete a certificate program.
+Finally, the law directs the Department of Elementary and Secondary Education to help schools across the state establish pilot programs for offshore wind job training.
+As part of this work, the department needs to track the number of low-income, English-langue learners and students with disabilities who complete a certificate program.

 Updates solar rules

-The bill takes aim at several solar “loopholes” in the current state law.
-Right now, only one solar installation per property can qualify for net metering.
-The bill would not only scrap that rule, but allow homeowners to be compensated for up to 25 kilowatts of solar power instead of just 10.
+The law closes several solar “loopholes," such as a rule that said only one solar installation per property could qualify for net metering.
+The law not only scraps that rule, but allows homeowners to be compensated for up to 25 kilowatts of solar power instead of just 10.

-The bill would also make it easier for farmers and ranchers to put up solar panels in fields where they grow food or raise livestock.
-And it would establish new incentives for solar projects that are paired with pollinator-friendly plants.
+The law also makes it easier for farmers and ranchers to put up solar panels in fields where they grow food or raise livestock.
+And it establishes new incentives for solar projects that are paired with pollinator-friendly plants.

 Catalogs energy storage

-The department must also set battery storage benchmarks for future Climate Roadmap plans.
-And if it deems it “beneficial to the commonwealth,” the department may issue solicitations for up to 4,800 gigawatt-hours of storage — a substantial increase over what Massachusetts currently has in operation.
+Also, if the department deems it “beneficial to the commonwealth,” it may issue solicitations for up to 4,800 gigawatt-hours of storage — a substantial increase over what Massachusetts currently has in operation.

 Invests in the electricity grid

 Building renewable energy projects is one thing, but getting that power to households across the region is a whole other issue.
-New England's transmission system — the high voltage wires that carry electricity long distances — is not ready for the energy transition legislators are banking on.
-So the bill does a few things to address this.
+New England's transmission system — the high voltage wires that carry electricity long distances — is not ready for the energy transition we need to undertake to meet our climate goals.
+The law does a few things to address this.

 It establishes a Clean Energy Transmission Working Group to study the best ways to work with other New England states to build new transmission capacity or upgrade existing lines.
 And it establishes a Grid Modernization Advisory Council, which will help ensure utilities make proactive and cost-effective transmission upgrades.

-The bill also authorizes the Department of Energy Resources to start soliciting bids from companies that want to build an offshore transmission system to help bring power from offshore wind projects to shore.
+The law also authorizes the Department of Energy Resources to start soliciting bids from companies that want to build an offshore transmission system to help bring power from offshore wind projects to shore.

 Declares biomass electricity isn’t renewable

-That said, biomass would still be eligible for energy credits under a different state program that rewards generators of "clean heat."
+Biomass is still eligible for credits under a different state program that rewards generators of "clean heat."

 Invests in other carbon-free energy

-The bill creates an investment fund that the Massachusetts Clean Energy Center can use to help support clean energy research, build relevant infrastructure and otherwise assist the growing industry.
+The law creates an investment fund that the Massachusetts Clean Energy Center can use to help support clean energy research, build relevant infrastructure and otherwise assist the growing industry.